Cunda Island: Present day

 Cunda Island has the character of a typical Aegean resort town.
 There are frequent bus and ferry services to Cunda Island from the town center of Ayvalık.
-Cunda Island is connected to Lale Island, and thence to the mainland, by a bridge and causeway built in the late 1960s.
+Cunda Island is connected to Lale Island, and thence to the mainland, by the Ayvalık Strait Bridge, and a causeway built in the late 1960s.
 This is the first and currently the oldest surviving bridge in Turkey that connects lands separated by a strait.

 The main landmark of Cunda Island remains the Taxiarchis Church (Taksiyarhis Kilisesi).
 The large, former Greek Orthodox cathedral was abandoned and dilapidated, but has now been restored and houses one of the Rahmi M. Koç Museums.
 Poroselene (Ποροσελήνη) bay in the north of the island is among Cunda's main sights.
 In antiquity, it was the home of a dolphin which saved a drowning boy, according to a story mentioned by Pausanias.

-In 2007, after a two-year work, all 551 buildings in Cunda Island were inspected and registered by the Turkish Science Academy and Yıldız Technical University Faculty of Architecture, as part of the "Culture of Turkey inventory project".
+In 2007, after two years of work, all 551 buildings in Cunda Island were inspected and registered by the Turkish Science Academy and Yıldız Technical University Faculty of Architecture, as part of the "Culture of Turkey inventory project".

 USA-based Harvard University and Turkey's Koç University have established a joint project in Cunda Island and run a "Harvard-Koç University Intensive Ottoman & Turkish Summer School" every summer.

-The Ayvalık Strait Bridge connects Cunda Island with Lale Island.

-In 2020, the Greek monastery of Saint Demetrius, also known as Ai Dimitri Monastery, which has been built in 1766 with donations from the citizens of Cunda, was completely destroyed by treasure hunters.
+In 2020, the Greek monastery of Saint Demetrius, also known as Ai Dimitri Monastery, which was built in 1766 with donations from the citizens of Cunda, was completely destroyed by treasure hunters.